 Together with Laurens Howle and engineers from the Naval Academy, Fish tested smooth vs. bumpy-edged airfoils.
 The tests revealed that the bumps helped humpback whales to swim better, reducing drag and increasing lift.

 Inspired by humpback whales, Fish established Whale Power to design water and wind turbine blades with bumps15.
-The bumpy blades are more resistant to limitations posed by water and air pressure, reduce drag, and improve lift.
+A bumpy wind turbine blade is more resistant to water and air pressure limitations, reduces drag, and improves lift.
 We should expect to see tubercle technology in global wind energy, household and industrial fans, and irrigation pumps.

 Related Read: Whale Facts.